davidbarisic10/army-battle-simulator-api/README.md

 This project demonstrates simple battle simulator between two armies.
 Inputs are sent via GET method in query string.
+App is written in Nest.js.

 ### How to run the app?